moorepants/eng122/content/pages/syllabus.rst

 Office Hours
 ============

+The Wednesday "office hours" will be in the design studio (Bainer 2071).
+Kenny or Jason will present materials on vibration analysis and Python skills regardless if you have questions or not.
+This is more like a discussion section, a work session, etc. If you do have questions we will answer them.
+Regardless, it is an extra 2 hours of instruction.
+I highly recommend that you come.

-| Instructor Office Hours
+| Jason's Office Hours
+| Bainer 2071 (MAE Design Studio)
+| Wednesday 1:10-2:00pm
 | Bainer 2095
-| TBA
+| Thursday 10:00-10:50am
 |
-| TA Office Hours
+| Kenny's Office Hours
-| Bainer 2071 (CAE Lab)
+| Bainer 2071 (MAE Design Studio)
-| TBA
+| Wednesday 10:00-10:50am

-To schedule an appointment with Jason, check his work calendar and select a free time between 8:00 AM and 6:30 PM on weekdays.
+If it is impossible to make office hours, schedule an appointment with Jason by checking his work calendar and select a free time between 8:00 AM and 6:30 PM Monday-Thursday.
 Send him an email requesting an appointment at the suggested meeting times at least two days in advance.
+You can also email Kenny and request a meeting.

 .. _work calendar: http://www.moorepants.info/work-calendar.html